DOI-USGS/sciencebasepy/readme.md

 dictionaries containing url, name and size of each file.

 * `downloadFile(url, local_filename, destination)`
 Download an individual file.
-Destination defaults to the corrent directory.
+Destination defaults to the current directory.
 If specified, the destination folder must exist.

 ### Update